Natural gas furnaces need enough space and airflow to run right.

 - Used filters

-If you have a cat, situate your litter box somewhere else.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the unpleasant odors around your home.
+If you have a cat, put your litter box somewhere else.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could move the smelly odors throughout your home.

-You should also regularly sweep near your furnace to stop dust from accumulating.
+You should also frequently vacuum around your furnace to stop dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or regular maintenance in Payson, North Mechanical Heating and Cooling can expertly handle your needs.
-Our highly trained technicians can fix any heating equipment model or brand.
+Whether you want furnace replacement or routine maintenance in Payson, North Mechanical Heating and Cooling can expertly take care of your needs.
+Our highly trained technicians can work on any heating equipment model or brand.

-Call us at 928-263-8570 or use our online scheduler to set up an appointment right away.
+Call us at 928-263-8570 or use our online scheduler to request an appointment right away.